mppf/chapel/doc/rst/developer/chips/point-of-instantiation.rst

 In this example, should the `sort` call be able to find the `<` routine?
 Certainly the instantiation of `sort` should have access to any private symbols in the Sort module.
-One might argue that it additionally should have access to private symbols from the call site, especially since it came from a `private use`.
+One might argue that it additionally should have access to private symbols from the call site.
 However, enabling such access would mean that instantiations can use private symbols from the point of instantiation, which causes new problems as discussed below.

 Consider the following program: